 Fill a second bucket with clean warm water that you will use for rinsing the wall after scrubbing.

 Apply the Cleaning Solution

 Standing on a sturdy stepladder, begin applying the cleaning solution at the top of the wall.
 Always work from the top down.
 Dip a cellulose sponge into the solution and wring until it is not dripping but still quite wet.
 Rub the sponge over a section of the glue-covered wall.
 Rewet the sponge frequently as you move down the wall.
 The goal here is to thoroughly moisten the glue, not to scrub it off.

 Scrub the Wet Wall

 After two or three minutes, wipe the wet wall with a microfiber cloth that you have dampened with the cleaning solution.
-The glue will have softened so you may to able to simply wipe it away with the cloth.
+The glue will have softened so you may be able to simply wipe it away with the cloth.
 Rinse the cloth frequently, especially if it is picking up remnants of wallpaper backing material.